TOP

 Green Nephrite

-Twenty years after the death of Temur, his grandson Mirzu Ulugh Bek, then the ruler of Central Asia, at the head of the army departed on a campaign agains Mongolia.
+Twenty years after the death of Temur, his grandson Mirzu Ulugh Bek, then the ruler of Central Asia, at the head of the army departed on a campaign against Mongolia.
 The campaign was successful.
-On their way home, the participants in the campaign loaded special carts with two large blocks of nephrite, that were in summer headquarters of Mongols and for which the Chinese Emperors were said to have offered large sums of money, for this stone had been used at a place of worship in Chinese emperor’s palace.
-These block were taken to Samarkand to be carved and inscribed for use as Temur’s tombstone in the Gur Emir Mausoleum.
-In 1740, the Persian warlord Nadir Shah stole the stone, but it broke in two and he started to have a run of extremely bad luck.
-His advisors urged that he return the stone to its rightful place immediately.
-Now, this tombsone measures six feet in lenght and 17 inches wide and 14 inches thick, and the largest known specimen of jade in existence.
+On their way home, the participants in the campaign loaded special carts with two large blocks of nephrite, that were in the summer headquarters of Mongols and for which the Chinese Emperors were said to have offered large sums of money, for stone had been used at a place of worship in Chinese emperor’s palace.

 The Curse of Tamerlane

-After Tamerlane’s death, his family buried him in the Gur Emir Mausoleum and other famous descendants were later buried there as well.
-In June 1941, Samarkand was part of the Soviet Union, and Soviet scientists came to the mausoleum and opened sarcophagus to study the body of Temur and found the inscription:
+After Tamerlane’s death, his family buried him in the Gur Emir Mausoleum, and other famous descendants were later buried there as well.
+In June 1941, Samarkand was part of the Soviet Union, and Soviet scientists came to the mausoleum and opened the sarcophagus to study the body of Temur and found the inscription:

 “Whomsoever opens my tomb shall unleash an invader more terrible than I”.